What is Data Integration?

 Focus The initial stage of data acquisition.
 Encompasses the broader process of data standardization.

 Data Movement Data movement from source to destination, with minimal transformation.
-Data movement involves data transformation, cleansing, formatting, and standardization.
+Data movement in integration involves data cleaning, transformation, formatting, and standardization.

 Data Quality Consideration Emphasis is on data availability rather than extensive data quality checks.
 Enforces data quality standards through transformations and cleansing as part of the integration process.